pfirsich/love-appimages/README.md

 I made this, because there are no official AppImages for versions before löve 11 and because I think even those are somewhat complicated (the love script in the root is unnecessary, because AppRun already does it), they could make packaging games with them a tiny bit easier and parameters are not handled correctly (e.g. `./love.AppImage --fused mygame.love` will not work).

-My approach in gathering the shared libraries is not very clever.
-I just blindly include everything ldd identifies as a dependency.
-I would be glad if someone could help me clean this up competently.
-But considering some other sources of AppImages (such as [polyamory](https://github.com/megagrump/polyamory), which is otherwise really awesome) provide incomplete ones, I do not mind having mine be ~5MB bigger and give people trouble less often, when the whole point of AppImages is to not give people trouble because of missing libraries.

 I also wanted to automate the process (so everyone could do it) and implicitely document it that way, which is done through the [build.py](build.py) script, which you can point to a löve repository after a successful build (see the bottom of this README on notes on building older versions).
+The [build_all.sh](build_all.sh) script is an illustration of all the necessary steps that surround [build.py](build.py).

 The [Releases](https://github.com/pfirsich/love-appimages/releases) page provides AppImages that I built using that script.

+Regarding the shared libraries I included in the AppImages I started with what the official löve AppImages include and added what was missing for the earlier versions until it ran on a few test systems (including Arch, Debian Stretch, Ubuntu 18).
+Sadly AppImages cannot include glibc or libstdc++ and still rely on the ones installed on your system.
+To build them I used a virtual machine on DigitalOcean (yes, this is advertisement) running Ubuntu 16.04 LTS, which includes glibc version 2.23, so if your system is running any version later than that, the AppImages should work.

 ## Creating an AppImage of Your Game from a löve AppImage
 You can use this if you want to: [makelove](https://github.com/pfirsich/makelove) (coming in the next few days if not already there)